practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 => ["@definitions"]
 ```

-Since `AccessControl` is an ordinary Ruby object, it has ordinary instance variables and can make use of `instance_eval` just like any other object.
+Because `AccessControl` is an ordinary Ruby object, it has ordinary instance variables and can make use of `instance_eval` just like any other object.
 The key difference here is that `AccessControl` is a module, not a class, and so cannot be used as a factory for creating more instances.
 In fact, calling `AccessControl.new` raises a `NoMethodError`.

 In a traditional implementation of Singleton Pattern, you have a class which disables instantiation through the ordinary means, and creates a single instance that is accessible through the class method `instance()`.
 However, this seems a bit superfluous in a language in which classes are full blown objects, and so isn't necessary in Ruby.